 - It is only 8 pounds;

 - Its aluminum frame is made from same materials are jet engines and rocket ships!

 - The seat and back are made from mesh to keep kids comfortable, cool, and not sweaty;

 - It folds down so small that it can fit in the overhead compartment (or under the seat) on a plane;

 - They have a sleek, aesthetically pleasing design in a gorgeous variety of colors;

 - Our daughter thinks she’s sitting in a “grown up” seat instead of a “car seat” which makes her excited to get in the car and get her seat belt on;

 - The car seat companion bag has thick, seat-belt type straps that are comfortable on your shoulders and a sleeve on the back that can slip over your carry-on suitcase handle.

 - There is no rear-facing option (although it sounds like there may possibly be a rear-facing version developed in the future?);

-- The WAYB Pico is more expensive than other travel car seats (but can be used as an everyday car seat as well and not just during occasional trips).
+- The WAYB Pico is much more expensive than other travel car seats (but can be used as an everyday car seat as well and not just during occasional trips);

-- Doesn’t recline so it can make car seat naps trickier (even so our daughter still insisted on using the WAYB Pico instead of her everyday car seat when given the choice!);
+- It doesn’t recline so it can make car seat naps trickier (even so our daughter still insisted on using the WAYB Pico instead of her everyday car seat when given the choice!);

 We hope our years of trial and error helps you figure out which is the best travel car seat for you to bring on your next family adventure!